Reviews You Can Rely On

 We researched more than 50 turntables, then purchased the best 7 available today and tested them side-by-side for more than 150 hours.
 We played the same records using the same speakers with each of them.
 Our testers, ranging from vinyl aficionados to complete newbies, evaluated each model's user-friendliness.
 To test vibration resistance, we shook the table that each model sat on as they played music.
 Our tests can help guide you toward your purchase, whether you're just dipping your toe into the world of vinyl or are looking to upgrade from your existing record player.

 If you need a pair of speakers to pair with your new turntable, check out our reviews of the top-rated bookshelf speakers.
-We've also tested a variety of other audio products for your listening enjoyment, from the best Bluetooth speakers on the market to the top-ranked soundbars.
+We've also tested a variety of other audio products for your listening enjoyment, from Bluetooth speakers on the market to the top-ranked soundbars.

 Editor's Note: We updated this review on June 28, 2023, to inform about updates to a couple of our award winners.